clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

     $ sudo ln -s /etc/ca-certs/cacert.pem /usr/share/ca-certs/<hashvalue>

-You will need to tell the controller where the keystone service is located and pass it the Ciao service username and password.
-DO NOT USE localhost for your server name. **It must be the fully qualified DNS name of the system which is hosting the keystone service**.
+You will need to tell the controller where the keystone service is located and pass it the ciao service username and password.
+DO NOT USE localhost for your server name. **It must be the fully qualified DNS name of the system that is hosting the keystone service**.
 An SSL-enabled Keystone is required, with additional parameters for ciao-controller pointing at its certificates::